Thursday, January 8, 2026

 Photographs and Stereoviews of Felix Bonfils

 Here is a self-portrait by 19th-century photographer of Middle Eastern scenes, Felix Bonfils.
-He was one of the earliest commercial photographers of the monuments of Egypt, Greece, and Palestine, with this article's focus being Egyptian monuments.
+He was one of the earliest commercial photographers of the monuments of Egypt, Greece, and Palestine, with this article's focus being on Egyptian monuments.
 The cards in question are from about c.1875, free of tourists, and many of these sites are unexcavated.
 These cards are known as stereoviews, which were meant to be viewed with a stereoscope.
 The era of the stereoscope is from approximately c.1860 to c.1939.
 Felix Bonfils' images were available as tourist souvenirs as individual photos and in books, as well as stereoviews.
 I have not corrected spelling from the quotes.

 Card 42).
 Temple of Denderah, The Temple of Tentyris

 The description on the back provides information that the temple was a relatively late construction, begun in the Ptolemaic era and completed by Nero, with the portico being built under Tiberius.
-19th-century Egyptologist M. Maspero says of the goddess Hathor, for whom the temple is for, "represents beauty, order, and harmony; it is through her that all is renewed and subsists.
+19th-century Egyptologist M. Maspero says of the goddess Hathor, for whom the temple is for, "represents beauty, order, and harmony; it is through her that all is renewed and subsists."

 Card 47).
 Triumphal Gate